Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Distribution Mapping with Shuffled Optimization

 \subsection{Procedure}

-The method transforms an initially random distribution towards a target one by optimizing a specific loss function.
-The default loss function is based on the absolute error between randomly assigned pairs of samples from the synthetic distribution \textit{S} and the target distribution \textit{T}.
-Such a loss function $\mathcal{L}_{RAE}$ is described in Equation \ref{eq:rae-loss}, with $n$ indicating the number of samples and $d$ -- the number of dimensions.

-The initial normal distribution has a higher dimensionality than the target dataset.
-While a larger initial dimensionality makes the transformation more complex and increases memory requirements, optimizing the mapping parameters becomes simpler with a larger initial dimensionality.
-The number of samples drawn from the normal distribution prior to mapping is specified by a parameter and determines the number of samples per class after the optimization procedure.
-Distribution transformation is performed for each problem class separately, resulting in a balanced synthetic dataset.
+The initial random distribution has a higher dimensionality than the target.
+While this dimensionality increases the number of neural network parameters, impacting computational complexity, the preliminary experiments have shown that providing such flexibility benefits distribution modeling capabilities.
+Distribution transformation is performed for each problem class separately.
+The number of samples drawn from the normal distribution prior to mapping is specified by a parameter and determines the number of samples in a given class after the optimization procedure.
+By default, the initial class proportions are maintained in the problem.
 Pseudocode \ref{alg:alg} describes the operation of the proposed approach.

-The algorithm takes the real-world classification dataset ${X, y}$ as a hyperparameter.
-Other hyperparameters of DiMSO include the feature factor $f$, which impacts the Gaussian noise dimensionality, as well as $n_s$, indicating the number of samples per class.
-The remaining hyperparameters affect neural network learning: the number of epochs $e$, the learning rate $\eta$, and the loss function $\mathcal{L}$.
+The algorithm takes the real-world classification dataset ${X, y}$ as input.
+The hyperparameters of \textsc{dimso} include the features factor $f$ which impacts the Gaussian noise dimensionality, $n_s$, indicating the number of samples per class, and two boolean flags indicating if \textsc{pca} is performed ($p$) and if the class proportions are maintained ($b$).
+The remaining hyperparameters describe neural network training: the number of epochs $e$, the learning rate $\eta$, and the loss function $\mathcal{L}$.

+The first steps involve data preprocessing, including the detection of categorical features and the values they take, as well as standard normalization of each feature.
+If the hyperparameter $p$ is set to \textit{True}, the \textsc{pca} dimensionality reduction is performed to the number of features that explain at least $v$ of data variance.
+The target distribution is also divided into specific classes and stored in $\mathcal{T}$.
+These steps are described in lines 1:4 of the pseudocode.